 It’s no secret that car accidents are scary.
 They can cause damage to your vehicle, your bank account and to your body.
 If you’re not experiencing pain after an accident, there’s a sense of relief knowing you’re okay.
 Unfortunately, while you may believe that you have walked away from an accident unscathed, you may want to think again.
 Sometimes you may experience delayed symptoms after a car accident, signifying an injury that can be severe – and sometimes even life-threatening.

 Here are 7 symptoms to keep an eye out for post-accident.

 One of the most common symptoms that people experience after involvement in a car accident is a headache.
 Most of the time these headaches will go away and are harmless.
-Unfortunately though, sometimes they can be indicative of a much more serious issue such as a blood clot or brain injury.
+Unfortunately though, sometimes they can be indicative of a much more serious issue such as a blood clot or traumatic brain injury (TBI).

 2. Shoulder & Neck Pain